TossingBot: Learning to Throw Arbitrary Objects with Residual Physics: Discussion and Future Work

 This paper presents a framework for jointly learning grasping and throwing policies that enable TossingBot to pick-and-throw arbitrary objects from an unstructured bin into boxes located outside its maximum reach range at 500+ MPPH.
 We show that a key is the use of {\em Residual Physics}, a hybrid controller that leverages deep learning to predict residuals on top of control parameters estimated with physics.
 The combination enables the data-driven predictions to focus on learning the aspects of dynamics that are difficult to model analytically.
 Our experiments in both simulation and real settings show that the system: 1) learns to improve grasps for throwing through joint training from trial and error, and 2) performs significantly better with Residual Physics than comparable alternatives.

 The proposed system is a prototype with several limitations that suggest directions for future work.
-First, it assumes that objects are robust enough to withstand forces encountered when thrown -- further work is required to train networks to predict motions that account for fragile objects.
+First, it assumes that objects are rigid and robust enough to withstand forces encountered when thrown -- further work is required to train networks to predict motions that account for fragile, articulated, or deformable objects.
 Second, it infers object-centric properties and dynamics only from visual data (an RGB-D image of the bin) -- exploring additional sensing modalities such as force-torque or tactile may enable the system to better react to new objects and better adapt its throwing velocities.
+Third, it is only able to infer the parameters needed to get an object to land in a target location -- it would be interesting to explore how to achieve more fine-grained control of the pose (including orientation) of an object in flight, potentially to reach a target landing pose while avoiding or leveraging external obstacles.
 Finally, we have so far demonstrated the benefits of Residual Physics only in the context of throwing -- investigating how the idea generalizes to other tasks is a promising direction for future research.